DuckTapeDevOps/NeuroQuack/README.md

 - Expanded LLM capabilities for richer conversations and more accurate prompt suggestions.
 - Advanced image editing features post Stable Diffusion processing.
 - Integration with additional AWS services for monitoring, logging, and automated deployment pipelines.

+# Walkthrough
+1) Set Environment Variables.
+Your bot Access Token can be found at https://twitchtokengenerator.com

 ## Backlog